spatialos/UnrealGDKTestGyms/USER_MANUAL.md

 * Pressing "space" will switch the possession between the two cubes in the gym.
 This will also ensure that the unpossessed cube will still be owned by the player controller.
 * Pressing "enter" will print out information on the client regarding the owners of each cube.
 It will also send a server RPC that will print out if it was successfully processed on the server.
 * Note that initially no cube is possessed so all server RPCs sent on the cubes will fail.
 After a cube is possessed, the server RPC called on a cube that does not have a player controller owner will not be processed.
-* Ensure load balancing is turned off.
+* Ensure multi-worker is turned off.
 -----
 2019-11-15: Page added with editorial review